gitgovernance/monorepo/packages/core/README.md

 ### Recently Completed

-- ✅ **Complete Adapter Ecosystem**: All 9 core adapters for the foundational domains have been implemented and tested.
+- **Adapter Ecosystem**: All 9 core adapters for the foundational domains have been implemented and tested.
-- ✅ **IndexerAdapter**: A dedicated module for local cache optimization to enhance performance is now available.
+- **IndexerAdapter**: A dedicated module for local cache optimization to enhance performance is now available.
-- ✅ **EventBusModule**: The foundational event-driven architecture is in place, enabling decoupled communication between modules.
+- **EventBusModule**: The foundational event-driven architecture is in place, enabling decoupled communication between modules.
-- ✅ **ProjectAdapter**: The project initialization and orchestration logic is fully functional.
+- **ProjectAdapter**: The project initialization and orchestration logic is functional.
-- ✅ **DiagramGenerator Module**: Automatic Mermaid diagram generation with deduplication, data quality warnings, and advanced filtering.
+- **DiagramGenerator Module**: Automatic Mermaid diagram generation with deduplication, data quality warnings, and advanced filtering.
-- ✅ **Schema Generation Pipeline**: Complete YAML→JSON→TypeScript build-time transformation with automatic synchronization.
+- **Schema Generation Pipeline**: YAML→JSON→TypeScript build-time transformation with automatic synchronization.

 ---